Go Back SmartClient Forums > Smart GWT Technical Q&A

 6. Developer tools were enabled for a long coding session, and now the browser is "tired"

-Tools such as Firebug and the IE8 debugger leak memory at a horrific rate.
-If you seem to be
+Tools such as Firebug and the IE debugger can leak memory at a horrific rate.
+If you seem to

 7. Inadvertently creating many thousands of components or loading many megabytes of data